 There are a few things I learned I want to share with you.
 I tell them from my perspective, but maybe it resonates with you.
 Think of your own learnings and accomplishments of 2020: even with the COVID disaster, 2020 was not a lost year.

-- Family: to have a place to call home, to be able to reside in it/with them for days even when in lock-down, that is something to cherish.
-I started to like my kids and wife even more for who they are.
+• Family: to have a place to call home, to be able to reside in it/with them for days even when in lock-down, that is something to cherish.

-- Writing blogs: fun thing to do, really resonates with my way of thinking and structuring my thoughts.
-And it makes sure I stay on track with game dev and deliver something interesting every 2 weeks.
+• Writing blogs: fun thing to do, really resonates with my way of thinking and structuring my thoughts.
+And it makes sure I stay on track with game dev.

-- Escaperoom 071 failure: It was no failure.
-I learned so much about communication and expectations.
+• Escaperoom 071 project: I learned so much about communication and expectations.
 And how I could better trust my own gut feelings.

-- Part time work: there are very few companies that liked me working part time.
+• Part time work: there are very few companies that like part time workers.
 Especially in software dev and game dev.
-If I want to work 24-32 hours a week on software dev, that is very hard to accomplish.
-More accepted is to work a few months full time on software dev, and than switch to full time game dev for a few months.
+If I want to work less than 32 hours a week on software dev, that is very hard to accomplish.

 So, I am still searching for my place in all of game dev.
 But after one hell of a year, I am still in business with a healthy projection for the future.
 That alone is something I can be proud of.